MarekMatyas/tech201_agile_and_scrum/README.md

 - Software developers collaborated and experimented with new ways of working
 - They took ideas and wrote down a set of underlying values and principles

+### Benefits of Agile

+- Streamline proofing and reporting for seamless campaigns.
+- Take control of billable hours and increase client satisfaction.
+- Plan Agile projects, track deadlines and deliver results
+- Create high-quality assets and get them approved in record time.

 # Scrum
 It is a team-based framework to develop complex systems and products.